How is Mesothelioma Treated?

-There are various procedures used for the treatment of mesothelioma.
-The type of treatment depends on the location of the cancer, the stage of the disease, and the patient's age and general health.
+Treatment for mesothelioma depends on the location of the cancer, the stage of the disease, and the patient's age and general health.
+Standard treatment options include surgery, radiation therapy, and chemotherapy.
+Sometimes, these treatments are combined.

-Anticancer drugs can be used to kill cancer cells throughout the body.
-This is known as chemotherapy and involves the administration of the drugs by injection into a vein (intravenous, or IV).
-Currently, doctors are also studying the effectiveness of putting chemotherapy directly into the chest or abdomen.
+Chemotherapy is the use of anti-cancer drugs to kill cancer cells throughout the body.
+Most drugs used to treat mesothelioma are given by injection into a vein (intravenous, or IV).
+Doctors are also studying the effectiveness of putting chemotherapy directly into the chest or abdomen (intracavitary chemotherapy).